-Hospes Maricel & Spa is a converted 16th-century mansion set right on the water’s edge with a bar overlooking the Med, an enticing restaurant and a spa area set in the caves by the waves.
+Hospes Maricel & Spa is set in two 16th- and 17th-century-inspired mansions that sit right on the water’s edge with a bar overlooking the Med, an enticing restaurant and a spa area set in the caves by the waves.
 Within the hotel’s sandy-toned stones, you won’t hear a peep from Palma, though it’s just five minutes away.

 Get this when you book through us:

 Pastries and a cocktail each.
 Summer stays (of five nights) in suites get three hours of spa access and a cava cocktail (in winter a free dessert)

 Double rooms from £184.22 (€215), including tax at 10 per cent.
 Please note the hotel charges an additional local city tax of €4.40 per person per night on check-out.

 This hotel is made up of two buildings: the original mansion and a beautifully designed new building with additional rooms and a spa just across the road from Hospes Maricel & Spa, accessed by an underground walkway which takes you from sea-views to mountains.

 As well as the Bodyna Spa & Wellness centre, there are unique treatment rooms in the caves by the Med.
 There's a gym, and free WiFi throughout (except in pool areas).
 In rooms: flatscreen TV, minibar, and free bottled water.

 Our favourite rooms

 Traditionalists will like the Deluxe Double Rooms, which each have a private terrace and plunge pool, enticing king-size bed and sea view.
 Decor is inspired by the distinctive honey-hued stone terraces from the north of the island.
 If you’re feeling extravagant, book the palatial Terrace Suite and wake up to views of the mountains and the Med.